grame-cncm/faustwebsite/mkdocs/docs/index.md

 ## Faust News

+### **>>** July 22, 2026: Publication of the faust-rs project

+[faust-rs](https://github.com/grame-cncm/faust-rs) is an experimental Faust compiler port and research project in Rust, developed with the assistance of ChatGPT Codex and Claude.

+The project is still a work in progress.
+Its first objective is to explore how the Faust compiler could be progressively reimplemented in Rust while preserving compatibility with the existing C++ compiler.
+It also provides a platform for experimenting with new language and compiler ideas.

+Current experiments include new clock-domain primitives:

+- **ondemand** (OD), for conditionally evaluated DSP blocks
+- **upsampling** (US) and **downsampling** (DS), for explicit local sample-rate changes

+The project also explores automatic differentiation directly within Faust programs:

+- forward-mode automatic differentiation with **fad**
+- reverse-mode automatic differentiation with **rad**

+These primitives open up possibilities such as adaptive filters, parameter estimation, differentiable DSP, embedded optimization, and multi-rate or frame-rate processing.

+Because much of the port was produced through human–AI collaboration, some internal parts will likely be revisited and rewritten to make them easier for human contributors to understand and maintain.
+The current implementation should therefore be considered exploratory rather than production-ready.

 ### **>>** June 4-5, 2026: Fifth International Faust Conference (IFC-26) in Cannes (France)

 The [Fifth International Faust Conference (IFC-26)](https://ifc26.i3s.univ-cotedazur.fr) took place on June 4-5, 2026 in Cannes (Italy).
 More info [here](https://faust.grame.fr/community/ifc/#ifc-26-june-4-5-2026-in-cannes-france).